 “Like many women,” Sondra London told Washington Post in 1994, “I’ve had a weakness for good-for-nothing men.”
 But the publication made it clear that the freelance journalist knew what she was doing and who she was involved with.
-After all, not only did she score 1245 on her SAT, earned a college degree in literature, and wrote many well-detailed pieces on all kinds of killers, she also raised a daughter on her own, making it clear that she’s a family-oriented woman.
+After all, not only did she score 1245 on her SAT, earned a college degree in literature, and wrote many well-detailed pieces on all kinds of killers, but she also raised a daughter on her own.

 As for Danny, it appears as if he fell in love with the author hard and fast as well, showing off their relationship whenever he was able and defending her to the media.
 “My relationship with Sondra runs as deep as the Amazon River,” Danny once conveyed.
 “She is an extremely exciting woman!
 My feelings for her…are my feelings.
 Just the mention of her name sends my heart racing to her!
 She is without a doubt…my soulmate and I thank God above for sending her my way.”

 Today, in her 70s, Sondra continues to be a writer, with her most recent original work being ‘Good Little Soldiers: A Memoir of True Horror’ with Dianne Fitzpatrick.
 Moreover, for her renowned studies on serial killers, the Florida native was the focus of an episode on ‘First Person’ in 2000, after which she made several other television appearances.
 Sondra has even produced five stories for ‘A Current Affair’ and was an associate producer for the 2012 documentary film ‘My Brother: The Serial Killer.’
 She is currently residing in Black Mountain, North Carolina.